 We offer top quality culinary herb seeds, but not all varieties grow readily from seed, including top pollinator plants.
 Our solution is to offer a trio of custom-grown starter plants for the most requested varieties, ready to pop into your garden.
 The set of 3 comes you as well rooted plant starts in 2 1/2 inch pots, ready to pop right into your garden or grow in containers.
 Each order has complete planting and growing instructions.
 Grow them to enjoy in the kitchen, as landscape ornamentals and to feed diverse pollinators.

-French Tarragon is reliably perennial in US climates; Pineapple Sage and Lemon Verbena are tender perennials that can winter comfortably outside in mild climates; in cold winter areas, they can be handily clipped back, and potted up indoors as aromatic houseplants.
+Tuscan Blue Rosemary, Lemon Verbena and Hybrid Lavender “Grosso” are tender perennials that can winter comfortably outside in mild climates; in cold winter areas, they can be handily clipped back, and potted up indoors as aromatic houseplants.

 Plant orders ship directly from our grower, separately from your seed order.
 Sorry, we cannot ship live plants to Hawaii, Puerto Rico or Canada.